Philip James – Brain Cancer Survivor

-Cancer patient, Philip James, says he has vaped away his tumor and all symptoms of brain cancer.
+Cancer patient, Philip James, says vaping drastically shrunk his tumor and helped him manage the symptoms of his brain cancer.

 Four years ago, James was diagnosed with grade three Anaplastic Astrocytoma.
 At that time, he was given two years to live.
 The determined young man started taking cannabis soon after his diagnosis and witnessed lasting improvements straight away.